akaralar/swift-evolution/proposals/0107-unsaferawpointer.md

 Whenever memory is accessed via a typed pointer, the memory must be bound to a related type.
-This includes operations on Unsafe[Mutable]Pointer<T> in addition to regular language constructs, which are always strictly typed.
+This includes operations on Unsafe[Mutable]Pointer&lt;T&gt; in addition to regular language constructs, which are always strictly typed.
 It does not include memory accessed via a raw pointer, which is not strictly typed.
 Violations result in undefined behavior.